bomonike/bomonike.github.io/temporal.md

 workflows.md

-Temporal Technologies at <a target="_blank" href="https://www.Temporal.io/">Temporal.io</a>)
+Temporal Technologies (at <a target="_blank" href="https://www.Temporal.io/">Temporal.io</a>)
-provides a scalable orchestrator that manages application states within distributed mission-critical workflows, especially multiple long-running asynchronous services which work together.
+provides a scalable "orchestrator" that manages application states within distributed mission-critical workflows, especially a set of <strong>long-running asynchronous</stong> services working together.

-Temporal's job is to recover each service to a consistent state, so that developers don't need to write code to handle failures in every program in order to <strong>fail gracefully</strong>.
+Temporal's job is to keep each service to a <strong>consistent state</strong>.
-Unlike Istio for Kubernetes ???
-Developers still need to write for Idempotent execution.

-PROTIP: See the movie about the UK Postal Service accusing workers of stealing when the problem was the system's failure to properly handle failed transactions.

-Temporal's application state tracking enables automatic retries, timeouts, rollbacks due to process failures.
+Temporal's application state tracking enables automatic retries, <a target="_blank" href="https://www.youtube.com/watch?v=JK7WLK3ZSu8">timeouts</a>, rollbacks due to process failures.

-A Query is a synchronous operation that is used to report the state of a Workflow Execution.

-Temporal and Durable Execution encapsulate most of the complexities of event-driven architecture and allow developers to focus on what matters: business logic.

-Unlike <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a>,
-Temporal does not concern itself with containers but REST/RPC services of any kind.
+The system is a part of overall efforts toward <a target="_blank" href="https://www.mckinsey.com/capabilities/risk-and-resilience/our-insights/a-technology-survival-guide-for-resilience">organizations</a> <a target="_blank" href="https://www.forrester.com/report/assess-your-technology-resilience-maturity/RES179157">assessing their resilience maturity</a>.

 Temporal is open-sourced under MIT licensing at
 <a target="_blank" href="https://github.com/temporalio/temporal">https://github.com/temporalio/temporal</a>
+so a self-hosted local environment can be setup locally instead of running Temporal Services in the Temporal-managed Temporal Cloud.

+Each Temporal Service coordinates the execution of app Workflows and Activities based on a pre-defined map.

+Each <strong>Worker</strong> is a wrapper around compiled Workflow and Activity code.
+A Worker's only job is to execute the Activity and Workflow functions and communicate the results back to the Temporal Server.

+Temporal is like Istio for Kubernetes, which provides a proxy sidecar to handle communications so app developers don't need to write code in every program to detect and handle failures, and <strong>fail gracefully</strong> from server crashes or network outages.
+Temporal allows developers to "write code as if failures don't even exist" and focus more on business logic.

+PROTIP: See the <a target="_blank" href="https://en.wikipedia.org/wiki/Mr_Bates_vs_The_Post_Office">ITV series</a> (<a target="_blank" href="https://www.pbs.org/wgbh/masterpiece/shows/mr-bates-vs-the-post-office/#">on US PBS</a>) about the UK Postal Service (between 1999 and 2015) wrongly <a target="_blank" href="https://inews.co.uk/news/politics/postmasters-wrongly-convicted-theft-faulty-600000-2625440">sent 900 workers to prison</a> for stealing when the problem was the system's failure to properly handle failed transactions, and the <a target="_blank" href="https://inews.co.uk/news/politics/postmasters-wrongly-convicted-theft-faulty-600000-2625440">government covered it up</a>.

+Of course, developers still need to code for <strong>idempotent execution</strong>.

+A <strong>Query</strong> is a synchronous operation used to report the state of a Workflow Execution.

+Temporal and Durable Execution encapsulate most of the complexities of event-driven architecture.
+This allow developers to focus on what matters: business logic.

+Unlike <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a>,
+Temporal does not concern itself with containers but with REST/RPC services of any kind (which can be run within a container).

 ## Temporal people